One of the most important realizations we can ever have in life is understanding our own self-worth.

 If someone gave you a compliment and you emphatically denied it, what does that tell you about the amount of love you’ve been keeping from yourself?
 If someone tried to tear you down with insults and you broke into a yelling rage, what does that tell you about the amount of fearful ego that you’re allowing to control your life?

 Use the words of others to help you check in with your own status of love.
-Take it as an opportunity to practice more loving kindness on yourself, like you would to a child.
+Take it as an opportunity to practice more loving kindness toward yourself, like you would to a child.

-For those still doubting, I repeat: If you value yourself based on how people praise or judge you, if your self worth is dependent on other people constantly confirming your existence in the world, you are going to be absolutely miserable!
+For those still doubting, I repeat: If you value yourself based on how people praise or judge you, if your self-worth is dependent on other people constantly confirming your existence in the world, you are going to be absolutely miserable!

 You will spend all of your time and energy trying to fit into a mold that society has deemed acceptable – but one that is far too narrow, too shallow, and too limited for you to ever adapt to.